• Skip to primary navigation

 Cook your sausages at 370°F (185°C) for 12 total minutes, flipping halfway, for frozen links.
 If the sausage links are not frozen, cook them at the same temperature for 8-10 minutes, flipping halfway.

-❓ Do I Have To Defrost The Sausages Before Air Frying?
+❓ Do I Have To Defrost Sausage Links Before Air Frying Them?

-No way!
-In fact, your air fryer can make them perfectly cooked and flavorful with no need to defrost!
+Nope.
+In fact, your air fryer makes them perfectly cooked and flavorful with no need to defrost.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.